alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 ### Model Selection: RandomForest Wins (This Week)

 ![Model Comparison](model_comparison.png)
-*RandomForest selected for production with 1.800 MAE, outperforming all regressors and achieving 33% improvement over the rule-based baseline (2.7 MAE).*
+*RandomForest selected for production with 1.800 MAE (≈33% lower than a rule-based baseline at ~2.7 MAE).
+On the GW20–21 holdout, the same baseline comparison is ≈51%.*

 | Rank | Regressor | MAE | vs RandomForest |
 |------|-----------|-----|-----------------|